Frank-auckland/arch-install/README.md

 ```passwd new_user```
 Add users to a group with the gpasswd command
 ```gpasswd -a user group```
-Give the user permission to run all commands
-add "USER ALL=(ALL) NOPASSWD: ALL" to /etc/sudoers
+Give the user permission to run all commands need to add "USER ALL=(ALL) NOPASSWD: ALL" to /etc/sudoers.

 ## Install yay
 ```pacman -S yay```